 - The insurance agents help to sell and promote the products of the insurance company.
 They also give services to their customers.

 - They not only deal with the individuals but also families and businesses too.

-- They advise finance and customers support to the clients.
+- Advise finance and customers support to the clients.

-- They keep a good relationship with the clients.
+- Keep a good relationship with the clients.